jisooleeworks/blog-site/_posts/2022-07-25-sample-size-formulas.md

 \text{where}~\sigma_d^2~\text{is the standard deviation of the within-pair difference.}
 $$

 # For the proportion
-Getting a confidence interval,
+For a study to get a confidence interval,

 $$
 n = \frac{Z_{1-\alpha/2}^2p(1-p)}{E^2}
 $$

-One sample test,
+For one sample test,

 $$
 n =\frac{(Z_{1-\alpha/2} + Z_{power})^2p(1-p)}{\delta^2}
 $$

-Two sample test [4],
+For two sample test [4],

 $$
 n_1 = \frac{(r+1)}{r}\frac{(Z_{power}+Z_{\alpha/2})^2\{p_1(1-p_1)+p_2(1-p_2)\}}{\delta^2}